 If you are in jail, the prosecutor has 21 days to file formal charges against you.
 If formal charges are not filed within 21 days, your lawyer may schedule a preliminary hearing before a judge.
 It is entirely up to the prosecutor whether to take your case to court.
 Even if the witnesses do not want to testify against you, charges may not be dropped.
 The prosecutor can force witnesses to come to court.

 After your first appearance, an arraignment will be scheduled in your case.
 At most arraignments, your charges are read, a lawyer from the Public Defender’s Office enters your plea and, if the plea is “not guilty,” requests either a trial by jury or judge.
-The trial date will be set at that time.
+A later court date will be set at that time.

 Anything you tell a public defender investigator or intern, just as anything you tell your lawyer, is confidential.
 Do not discuss your case with anyone else including your family, friends, cellmates, news reporters, probation officer or police officers unless your lawyer says you can, since all of these people can be made to testify against you.
 Your lawyer and investigator must know the truth, even if you are guilty, think you are guilty, or the truth makes you look guilty.
 If the truth is known, your lawyers will not be caught off guard and will be able to better represent you.